Aspects and Importance of Essential Elements in Contract Law

 Condition

-These are the primary terms which are centred on the objectives of the contract.
+These are the primary terms that are centered on the objectives of the contract.
 In the situation of non-satisfaction with the condition, the innocent party is entitled to breach the entire contract.

 Warranties

 On the other hand, warranties are ancillary terms inserted to specify the obligations of parties.
-In the situation of breach of warranties, the claimant is liable to make a claim of damages only.
+In the situation of breach of warranties, the claimant is liable to claim damages only.

 Innominate terms